smiirl/smiirl-custom-samples/README.md

 ## Packages
 To get started, you may want to install the following packages.
-They help you transfer your data to the Couner with 1 line of code.
+They help you transfer your data to the Counter with 1 line of code.
 #### PHP + Composer
 We have it in PHP: [https://packagist.org/packages/smiirl/smiirl-library-php](https://packagist.org/packages/smiirl/smiirl-library-php)